 3. I still don’t like dramatic interpretations of what happened.

 Very soon after the attacks, I saw a performance artist act out what she witnessed near Ground Zero.
 This triggered something deep inside of me, in that I was seized with an urge to throw up.
 I still find it hard to wrap my head around the fact that as people either desperately sought safety or rushed to care for their fellow man, she apparently watched and mused, “Man, I can’t wait to do a one-woman reenactment of this!”
-Fifteen years out, I still don’t want to see any recreations of those events.
+Sixteen years out, I still don’t want to see any recreations of those events—especially not one involving Charlie Sheen.
 I can’t think of any other occurrence that inspires these feelings in me, but I believe we all saw so much footage of the genuine article that attempting to duplicate it is, at the very least, superfluous.
 There are thousands of years of history for artists to address: Leave that morning alone.

 Postscript: My brother got the news when the alleged hottest girl showed up back at his room, banging on his door and yelling about the Towers.
 He told her that was really a tasteless joke.
 They got in a big argument before he flipped on the TV and saw what happened.
 My brother never hooked up with the ridiculously hot girl again, making him officially the least inspiring victim of the events of 9/11.